Microeconomic Theory, Contract Theory, Financial Economics, Behavioral Economics

 Numerous studies and experiments suggest that aspirations for desired but perhaps unavailable alternatives influence decisions.
 A common finding is that an unavailable aspiration steers agents to choose similar available alternatives.
 We propose and axiomatically characterize a choice theory consistent with this aspirational effect.
 Similarity is modeled using a subjective metric derived from choice data.
 This model offers novel implications for (1) the effect of past consumption on current decisions, (2) social influence and conformity within a network, and (3) the distribution of welfare when firms compete for aspirational agents.

-Dynamic Insurance Contracts With One Sided Commitment
+Dynamic Insurance Contracts Under Adverse Selection and Limited Commitment

 (with Tomasz Sadzik)